Skip to content

 before you push.

-Every deploy decision is based on four live signals pulled from your existing stack.
+Every deploy decision is based on five live signals pulled from your existing stack.
 No new agents.
 No new dashboards.
 Strake reads what's already there and tells you what it means right now.

 Signal 01 — SLO Budget